-All India National Constitution Society Convention:CLPR will organise an All India National Constitution Society Convention every year.
-This convention will bring together delegates from members institutions across the country.
-The Convention will be an opportunity for all member institutions to participate in an event that critically engages the Indian constitution and develops an annual plan to preserve, protect and promote constitutional values.
+In November 2018, CLPR will organise a one-day All India National Constitution Society Convention that will bring together student delegates from institutions across the country along with academics, lawyers and activists.
+The Convention will be an opportunity to critically engage with the Indian constitution and develop a plan to preserve, protect and promote constitutional values in the 21st century.

 The Convention will facilitate collaboration and engagement between student members of the NCS along with eminent lawyers, civil society leaders and retired Judges who will be patrons and will be the first step towards the establishing the NCS as an independent Society.

 If your institution/club/society/group would like to join this society or for more information please write to: email@example.com